 - 150 grams (1¼ cups) All-Purpose flour sifted

 - 1 tablespoon Black Treacle (optional for dark color)

 - 1 tsp Orange Zest

-- Add all the fruit in a large glass bowl and combine with the brandy.
+- Soak fruits - Add all the fruit to a large glass bowl and combine with the brandy.
 Cover and leave overnight.
 Pro tip - use glass or plastic bowls, do not use metal bowls for soaking alcohol.
 You can soak the fruits for up to a week in a bowl or a few months in a glass jar in the fridge.

 - Pour into the prepared baking pan

 - Pan - Pour the batter into the prepared baking pan.
 Wrap the outside of the pan with a damp tea two.
 Pro tip - Dip a tea towel in water and squeeze out the water so it's damp but not wet.
 Then wrap it around the cake.
 If necessary use a pin to secure it in place.
 This will prevent the cake from becoming dry.

-- Remove from the oven and let cool completely before you invert on to a cooling rack.
+- Cool - Remove from the oven and let cool in the pan for 10 minutes then invert onto a cooling rack to cool completely.

-- Feed once a week with more brandy or cherry brandy up to Christmas.
-Making sure to wrap it well and store again.
+- Weekly feeding - Feed once a week with more brandy or cherry brandy up to Christmas.
+Making sure to wrap it well before storing it again.

 About Videos - most recipes has two videos - a quick version in the post & longer detailed version on this recipe card.
 Sometimes a similar recipe video may be used.
 Please do subscribe to my channel if you like my videos